simphony/simphony-osp/doc/conversion_owl_to_yaml.md

 ## Disclaimer

-In the current version of OSP-core, not all OWL-ontologies are supported.
+In the current version of OSP core, not all OWL-ontologies are supported.
 We are working hard to change that as soon as possible.
-In the course of converting the OWL ontology to YAML, the ontology has to be modified to match the restrictions of a YAML ontology.
+In the course of converting the OWL ontology to YAML, the ontology has to be modified to match the constraints of a YAML ontology.
-These restrictions are explained in doc/yaml_specification.md The conversion script will perform the modifications.
+These constraints are explained in doc/yaml_specification.md The conversion script will perform the modifications.
 It will ask the user to make decisions on how the ontology should be modified.